istio/istio.io/content/en/docs/ops/common-problems/upgrade-issues/index.md

 ## EnvoyFilter migration

 `EnvoyFilter` is an alpha API that is tightly coupled to the implementation details of Istio xDS configuration generation.
-Production use of the alpha API must be carefully curated during the upgrade of Istio's control or data plane.
-In many instances, `EnvoyFilter` can be replaced with a first-class Istio API which carry substantially lower upgrade risks.
+Production use of the `EnvoyFilter` alpha API must be carefully curated during the upgrade of Istio's control or data plane.
+In many instances, `EnvoyFilter` can be replaced with a first-class Istio API which carries substantially lower upgrade risks.

 ### Use Telemetry API for metrics customization